Clifton Newman: Circuit court judge

 In 2000, the South Carolina General Assembly unanimously elected Newman to circuit court judge at-large seat three, as the other candidates withdrew their candidacy.
-Newman has been re-elected to this seat by acclamation three times.
-This is his last term because South Carolina law requires that judges retire in the same calendar year as their 72nd birthday.
-As a judge, Newman has overseen several high profile cases.
+South Carolina is one of two states in America where the legislature directly elects judges.
+Newman was re-elected to this seat by acclamation three times.
+His final term ended with his retirement in December 2023 because South Carolina law requires that judges retire in the same calendar year as their 72nd birthday.
+As a judge, Newman oversaw several high-profile cases.

-His first capital case, involved Mikal Mahdi, a defendant accused of killing a public safety officer and then burning the victim's body.
-In this case, the defendant pled guilty and Newman retained responsibility for issuing the sentence.
+His first capital case involved Mikal Mahdi, a defendant accused of killing a public safety officer and then burning the victim's body.
+In this case, the defendant pleaded guilty and Newman retained responsibility for issuing the sentence.
 In his sentencing, he noted that Mahdi showed no remorse and lacked humanity.
 Newman issued the death penalty and later remarked this sentencing was difficult for him because he did not agree with the death penalty.

-In 2015, he was the judge in the state trial of Michael Slager, the police officer accused in the killing of Walter Scott which resulted in a mistrial.
+In 2015, he was the judge in the state trial of Michael Slager, the police officer accused in the killing of Walter Scott, which resulted in a mistrial.
 He made the controversial decision to release Slager on a US$500,000 bond.
 In this trial, he selected the single Black juror as the foreman.

-In 2018, Newman ordered that a grand jury report detailing corruption in South Carolina's General Assembly be released to the public.
+In 2018, Newman ordered that the South Carolina Statehouse corruption investigation grand jury report be released to the public.

 In 2021, Newman presided over the trial of Nathaniel Rowland, the defendant in the state's case related to the murder of Samantha Josephson.
 Rowland was convicted and Newman issued a life sentence, noting that all of the evidence the state presented pointed to him.